plenigo/plenigo_wordpress_plugin/readme.txt

 = Billing =

-* Create you own branded bill form with easy to use wizard
+* Create your own branded bill form with easy to use wizard
 * Automatic billing for subscriptions

 = Analytics =